-There are some green flowers that are easy to grow for the average gardener.
+Some hard-to-grow green flowers are raised by experts in greenhouses for commercial purposes.
+However, there are some green flowers that are easy to grow for the average gardener.
 Green zinnias and Bells-of-Ireland are annuals that look beautiful in a cottage garden or for cut flowers.
-In an all white garden, some green flowers add a change where most green appears only in foliage.
+In an all-white garden, some green flowers add a change where most green appears only in foliage.

 In general, pollinators like bees and butterflies are attracted by bright colors.
 That is why we usually see blooms in shades of red, pink, yellow, and orange.
 A few oddballs are pollinated by flies.
 The smell of a flower that attracts flies may be unpleasant to people as flies are famously attracted to the odor of garbage and rotting organic matter.